Netflix Reopening Iconic Paris Theatre In Manhattan

 Netflix Making Moves With Paris Theatre Lease

 Paris Theatre is more than your basic movie theatre.
 It has been around since 1948, and has a long history of art-house film and French cinema, among a variety of other special cinematic experiences.
-Earlier this fall, the streaming service used Paris Theatre for some showings of Marriage Story.
+Earlier this fall, the streaming service used Paris Theatre for some showings of Marriage Story from TIFF.
 The Netflix film is one of their best chances at winning an Oscar in 2020.
 So, making such a beautiful and impactful film their first release at Paris Theatre is certainly a smart move.
 Not only does it help with the Awards campaign, but it also gives viewers a chance to watch the film on the big screen, making the overall experience far more memorable than if it was just a late-night streaming choice.